NAACP Image Award for Outstanding Children's Program

 This article lists the winners and nominees for the NAACP Image Award for Outstanding Children's Program.
 First awarded in 1982, the category was quickly retired until 1995.
 Since its return, Teen Summit holds the record for most wins in this category with six.

+Several animated series oriented toward children have been nominated and awarded in the category, even after the creation of the award for Outstanding Animated Series in 2021.

 Winners and nominees

 Winners are listed first and highlighted in bold.